trademob/TrademobFrameworkiOS/Readme.md

 ###### Framework depenencies

 Add the following frameworks to your project.
-Note that if you are targeting iOS versions < 5.0 the AdSupport.framework needs to be optional.

 ![ ](Documentation/images/frameworks.png)